Webinar on the Medicare PFS Final Rule. Sign up.

 The Role of a Care Manager in Chronic Care Management

 Chronic Care Management (CCM) is a program created by the Centers for Medicare and Medicaid Services (CMS) that focuses on managing chronic conditions outside of regular office visits.
 Care managers are essential players in CCM because they drive the patient interactions that fall under CCM programs.
-With CPT Code 99490, care managers are permitted 20 minutes of non-face-to-face interaction per patient per month.
+With CPT Code 99490, care managers provide 20 minutes of non-face-to-face interaction per patient per month.

 Learn More About Chronic Care Management Solutions From ChartSpan